meizabel/documentation/README.md

 *  **Domain model language is [Ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html)** not only in people communications, but **in computer communications too**.
 The model is defined and maintained in protobuf.
 Most of the implementation code is automatically generated.

 *  **The domain model is strongly typed** and open for evolution.
 Unlike some of  CQRS/ES frameworks that treat commands and events as Json objects, Spine promotes strong typing of all parts of a business model.
+The model can be extended without breaking binary compatibility with client applications.

 *  Choice of Storage and Deployment Platform.
 *  Open Source.